City-of-Melbourne/govcore/research/govcore-basic-operations.md

 Maybe to convert the data to the format we're expecting?

 Let's see, so far we haven't specified how `bucket` works.
 We only know that it gets and creates stuff from a data store/database.
-However we haven't say how to store the data weather we want to store it as json or a binary thing.
+However we haven't say how to store the data or wether we want to store it as JSON or anther format.

 The bucket acts as an I/O device in operating system terms.
 It doesn't care about the shape of the data.